sightsdev/sights/interface/README.md

 ## Installation

-For installation, please refer to [the SARTRobot repository](https://github.com/SFXRescue/SARTRobot) which provides a detailed installation guide to the entire SIGHTS software package.
+For installation, please refer to [the SIGHTSRobot repository](https://github.com/SFXRescue/SIGHTSRobot) which provides a detailed installation guide to the entire SIGHTS software package.

 ## Demo